dtolia/Kumaoni-Language/major/10_PresentParticiple.md

 2. The derivation of the participle shows that the n, being descended from an older nt, is certainly the correct form; but, nevertheless, the participle is frequently written with an n̥ instead, thus (incorrectly, according to the derivation) hit̥an̥o हिटणो, agreeing with the infinitive, with which it is therefore liable to be confused.

 3. The present participle does not often occur in the direct form, but its oblique form is extremely common.
-This oblique form may be either hit̥anai हिटनै (really an old locative), or hit̥ànà हिटनऺ (Hindi: चलते/चलत).
+This oblique form may be either hit̥anai हिटनै (really an old locative), or hit̥ànà हिटनऺ (Hindi: चलते).
 Both of these are frequently spelt, as is shown by the examples below, with a cerebral n̥.

 4. This oblique present participle, hit̥anai or hit̥ànà, means ‘in going,’ ‘while going,’ and is exactly equivalent to the English ‘a-going.’
 It is frequently used with the past tenses of verb rū̃n̥ō (to remain) of which:
    - The perfect rau-chhũ रौछुँ is equivalent to ‘I am,’ ‘I shall be.’